Vessel type: Lightship

 Maximum Displacement: 470 tons (LV-50) 683 tons (LV-88)

-Construction Material: steel, pine planking sheathed in oak (LV-50)
+Construction Material: pine planking sheathed in oak (LV-50) iron (LV-88)

-Propulsion Plant: diesel in 1934 (LV-88)
+Propulsion: schooner rig (LV-50) steam, diesel in 1934 (LV-88)

-Horsepower: 325 horsepower (LV-88)
+Horsepower: diesel 325 horsepower (LV-88)

 Armament: only during wartime four guns, including 20mm (LV-88)

-Lightship No. 50: She launched from Potrero in San Francisco, California and sailed for Astoria, Oregon for fitting.
-She arrived on station on April 11, 1892 as the first US West Coast lightship.
-No. 50 required a tow because her steam plant only powered the pumps, windlass, and fog whistle, plus providing heat for the vessel.
 A gale of 74 knots pushed her ashore close to the mouth of the Columbia River in November 1899 after breaking from her mooring.
 After failing to bring her back out into the river, men laid railroad tracks to pull her off the beach, through the woods, and to Baker Bay, Washington for repairs in February 1901.
 She returned to her position on the Columbia River after $14,000 in repairs in May 1902.

 After her grounding again in 1905, the Lighthouse Service determined to purchase a new self-propelled vessel.
-After her replacement in 1909, she condemned after a survey in 1915.
+After her replacement in 1909, she was condemned after a survey in 1915.
 After her sale, she became a freighter in Alaska until 1925 but may have survived until 1935.

-Lightship No. 88: Her voyage to San Francisco took 124 days and replaced (LV-50) in 1909.
-A violent storm in 1914 washed away her deck furniture and deck houses.
 The merger of the Lighthouse Service with the Coast Guard in 1939 meant an eventual change in location.
 She moved to Umatilla Reef until 1942 and then again from 1945-1959.
 Number 88 served as an examination vessel from 1942 to 1945.
 She served as a reserve vessel from 1959 to 1960.
-The Coast Guard decommissioned LV-88 on November 23, 1960 and sold a scrap yard in 1962, but Rolf Kiep of the Columbia River Maritime Museum who kept her from 1963 to 1979.
-After a failed restaurant conversion, she converted to a half-brig, was renamed Belle Blonde, and floated to Montreal, Canada for charter in 1984.
+The Coast Guard decommissioned LV-88 on November 23, 1960 and sold her to a scrap yard in 1962, but Rolf Kiep of the Columbia River Maritime Museum kept her from 1963 to 1979.
+After a failed restaurant conversion, she converted to a half-brig, was renamed Belle Blonde, and sailed to Montreal, Canada for charter in 1984.
 After her impound by the Canadian government her fate remains unknown.